 This update to the SLUP was developed with people who care about St. Louis.
-The experiences, expertise, and dreams of the people of St. Louis guided the creation of this plan and will continue to shape its implementation and impact for years to come.
+The experiences, expertise, and dreams of the people of St. Louis guided this plan in its creation and will continue to shape its implementation and impact for years to come.
 The SLUP lays out aspirations that seek to build upon our rich culture of community-based efforts.
 It offers everyone involved in the development process, including individual residents, community groups, and small and large developers, a shared vision so that the city can move in the same direction toward these goals.